gummipunkt/merle-pwd/readme.md

 **What works**
 - Password creation (in a basic way)
-- Storing into a file
+- Storing into a sqlite3 database
-    - Dictonary: Timecode, User, Site, Password
+    - Dictonary: UniqueID, Timecode, User, Site, Key (Password Hash & Salt)

 **What should work**
 - GUI